-Among Crudele’s most significant successes during the last season are his debut in the concert hall of the Berlin Philharmonic Orchestra, then in the prestigious “Tonhalle” in Zurich and “Gewandhaus” in Leipzig, as well as his very successful debut in Japan, with the Orchestra Ensemble “Kanazawa”.
+Among his most significant achievements over the past season is the debut at the Berlin Philharmonic Hall, then at the prestigious Tonhalle in Zurich and the Gewandhaus in Leipzig, and a very successful debut with the Kanazawa Orchestra in Japan.

-In 2000, Alessandro Crudele was appointed Chief Conductor of the Orchestra “UniMI” from Milan.
-In just a few years, this ensemble under Crudele’s leadership has gained a significant artistic reputation and today performs with eminent soloists such as Paul Badura-Skoda, Natalie Clein, Ingrid Fliter, Viviane Hagner, Martin Helmchen, Albrecht Mayer, Gerhard Oppitz, Vadim Repin, Fazil Say, Lilya Zilberstein and others.
+In 2000, he was appointed Chief Conductor of the UniMi Symphony Orchestra in Milan.
+This orchestra gained considerable recognition in just a few years under his leadership and performs today with renowned soloists such as Paul Badura-Skoda, Natalie Clein, Ingrid Fliter, Viviane Hagner, Martin Helmchen, Albrecht Mayer, Gerhard Oppitz, Vadim Repin, Fazil Say, and Lilya Zilberstein.

-Since the very beginning of his career, Alessandro Crudele has been working with young artists, and the collaboration with youth orchestras is still one of his priorities.
-From 2003 to 2006, he was a regular guest of the Orchestra dell’Accademia del Teatro alla Scala, and in 2014/2015 season, he conducted the Monte-Carlo International Youth Orchestra, which includes some of the best young musicians from Europe and all over the world.
+Alessandro Crudele has devoted his time to working with young artists since the very beginning of his career, and collaboration with youth orchestras is still one of his priorities.
+From 2003 to 2006, Alessandro was a regular guest of the Orchestra dell’Accademia del Teatro alla Scala, and in 2014/2015 he conducted the Jeune Orchestre International de Monte-Carlo, an orchestra that includes some of the best young musicians from across Europe.

-Crudele’s repertoire comprises works from the 17th century to the contemporary.
+His repertoire comprises music from the 17th century to the contemporary.

 Alessandro Crudele currently lives in Berlin.